 You should also focus some of your attention on the nighttime landscapes.
 Having a good location isn’t only about the stars, but also the nighttime scenery you will include.

-Gear and Camera Settings for Shooting a Night Landscape
+Gear and Camera Settings for Shooting a Perfect Night Landscape

 Gear does contribute to amazing shots.
 It’s not all about it, but it has a role to play.
-Night landscape image is 50% planning/composition, 20% gear and 30% editing skills.
+The night landscape image is 50% planning/composition, 20% gear and 30% editing skills.

 Here are the things you need to be able to wet your feet in night photography.